jpodwys/cache-service/README.md

 ## More Help

 If this explanation doesn't cut it for you, have a look at [cache-service-node-cache](https://github.com/jpodwys/cache-service-node-cache/blob/master/nodeCacheModule.js) and [cache-service-redis](https://github.com/jpodwys/cache-service-node-cache/blob/master/redisCacheModule.js) to see how I'm doing it.

+# Cache Module Naming Convention

+If you decide to create an open-source cache module for use with cache-service, please start your module name with 'cache-service-' so that people can find it easily.

 # Pull Requests